Sunday, September 13, 2009

 3. subtraction

-Your assignment is to create a total of five-page series of simultaneous contrast exercises designed to help you internalize your understanding of the principles.
+Your assignment is to create a total of five in a series of simultaneous contrast exercises designed to help you understand and internalize the principles.

-One panel should illustrate value contrast and should be comprised of two very different value surrounds each with the same color center.
+One panel should demonstrate value contrast and should be comprised of two very different value surrounds each with the same color center.

-The next panel should illustrate complementary reaction and should utilize a color and a neutral gray surround with the center squares being the complement of the color surround.
+The next panel should demonstrate complementary reaction and should utilize a color and a neutral gray surround with the center squares being the complement of the color surround.

-Next, illustrate the principle of subtraction by using a neutral gray and a color surround, and a center chip that is related to the colored surround (secondary to primary, secondary to tertiary).
+Next, demonstrate the principle of subtraction by using a neutral gray and a color surround, and a center chip that is related to the colored surround (secondary to primary, secondary to tertiary).

-Lastly, create a page with two surrounds that makes one color appear as two, and then a fifth page that makes two colors appear as one, also using two surrounds.
+Lastly, create one page with two surrounds that makes one color appear as two, and then a fifth page that makes two colors appear as one, also using two surrounds.